 Kirdford and Rudgwick Chapels are two small village churches in close proximity and an informal partnership is developing between them.
 Our mature congregations have a vision to further their existing outreach to their communities which is based on long standing good relationships with local residents.

 By the grace of God both churches have come out of the lockdown in good shape.
 Both started “covid secure” services on Easter Sunday and these have continued.
 Most of the pre-covid congregations have returned to the services.
-The Good News Club for children aged 5 - 10 at Kirdford has re-started on Zoom and at Rudgwick it is hoped to re-open the Lighthouse children’s group shortly.
+The Good News Club for children aged 5 - 10 at Kirdford has re-started on Zoom and, hopefully will be able to meet at the chapel for the autumn term.
+At Rudgwickthe Sunday morning the Lighthouse children’s group has resumed.

 The churches have both been involved in running The Chapel Channel online services and Bible Studies produced by and for the congregations of five local churches.
-These and the associated chat rooms are a great blessing, particularly when it was not possible to hold services, and will continue, at least until the churches are able to resume their full programmes.
+These and the associated chat rooms have been a great blessing, particularly when it was not possible to hold services, and, although currently on hold during August, may continue in some form subject to a review.
 This co-operation has fostered fellowship and co-operation between the leaders and congregations of the churches involved.

 Although both churches have been affected by illness and bereavements, they remain in good heart and are looking forward to not only getting back to their full programmes but to extending their outreach to children, young people, and families, particularly to those moving into the new houses being built close to both chapels.